Kang Kyung-ho

+Background

+Kang started training Brazilian jiu-jitsu in 2006, proceeding rapidly to mixed martial arts.
+He graduated from Dong-Eui University, majoring in physical education and physiology.

 Career

 Kang started his professional career in 2007.
 He fought mainly for international promotions, such as Spirit Martial Challenge, Art of War and DEEP.

 Road Fighting Championship

-Kang faced Shoko Sato in the quarterfinal match of ROAD FC bantamweight tournament on March 24, 2012 at Road FC 7.
+Kang faced Shoko Sato in the quarterfinal match of ROAD FC bantamweight tournament on March 24, 2012, at Road FC 7.
 He won via submission due to an armbar in the second round.

-In the semifinal on June 16, 2012 at Road FC 8, Kang faced Jae Hoon Moon.
+In the semifinal on June 16, 2012, at Road FC 8, Kang faced Jae Hoon Moon.
 He won via submission due to a rear-naked choke in the second round.
 On the same day, Kang faced Andrew Leone in the final.
 Once again Kang won via submission due to a rear-naked choke in round two and was crowned the first-ever Road FC bantamweight champion.

 In July 2012, it was announced that Kang had signed a contract to compete in the Bantamweight division of the Ultimate Fighting Championship.

 Ultimate Fighting Championship

-Kang was expected to face Alex Caceres on November 10, 2012 at UFC on Fuel TV: Franklin vs. Le.
+Kang was expected to face Alex Caceres on November 10, 2012, at UFC on Fuel TV: Franklin vs. Le.
 However, Kang was removed from the event due to injury and was replaced by promotional newcomer Motonobu Tezuka.

-Kang/Caceres finally took place on March 3, 2013 at UFC on Fuel TV: Silva vs. Stann.
+Kang/Caceres finally took place on March 3, 2013, at UFC on Fuel TV: Silva vs. Stann.
 Caceres originally won the fight via split decision, but the result was later changed to a no contest after Caceres tested positive for marijuana.

-Kang faced Chico Camus on August 31, 2013 at UFC 164.
+Kang faced Chico Camus on August 31, 2013, at UFC 164.
 He lost the fight via unanimous decision (29–28, 29–28, 30–27).

-Kang faced Shunichi Shimizu on January 4, 2014 at UFC Fight Night: Saffiedine vs. Lim.
+Kang faced Shunichi Shimizu on January 4, 2014, at UFC Fight Night: Saffiedine vs. Lim.
 He won the fight via submission due to an arm-triangle choke in the third round.

-Kang was expected to face Chris Holdsworth on May 24, 2014 at UFC 173.
+Kang was expected to face Chris Holdsworth on May 24, 2014, at UFC 173.
 However, Kang pulled out of the bout and was replaced by Chico Camus.

-Kang faced Michinori Tanaka on September 20, 2014 at UFC Fight Night 52.
+Kang faced Michinori Tanaka on September 20, 2014, at UFC Fight Night 52.
 He won the fight via split decision, and both fighters would earn Fight of the Night honors for their efforts.

 Kang put a hold on his career to serve his two-year commitment for mandatory South Korean military service.
-In December 2017 he returned from hiatus to face Guido Cannetti on January 14, 2018 at UFC Fight Night: Stephens vs. Choi.
+In December 2017 he returned from hiatus to face Guido Cannetti on January 14, 2018, at UFC Fight Night: Stephens vs. Choi.
 He won the fight via submission in the first round.

-Kang faced Ricardo Ramos on August 4, 2018 at UFC 227.
+Kang faced Ricardo Ramos on August 4, 2018, at UFC 227.
 He lost the fight by split decision.